 Investment in Productivity and the Long-Run Effect of Financial Crisis on Output

-This paper analyzes the channels through which financial crises exert long-term negative effects on output.
-Recent models suggest that a shortfall in productivity-enhancing investments temporarily slows technological progress, creating a gap between pre-crisis trend and actual GDP.
-This hypothesis is tested using a linked lender-borrower dataset on 519 U.S. corporations responsible for 54% of industrial research and development.
-Exploiting quasi-experimental variation in firm-level exposure to the 2008-9 financial crisis, I show that tight credit reduced investments in productivity-enhancement, and has significantly slowed down output growth between 2010 and 2015.
-A partial-equilibrium aggregation exercise suggests output would be 12% higher today if productivity-enhancing investments had grown at pre-crisis rates.
+This paper identifies the mechanism through which financial crises exert long-term negative effects on output.
+Theory suggests that a shortfall in productivity-enhancing investments temporarily slows technological progress, creating a gap between pre-crisis trend and actual GDP.
+This hypothesis is tested using a linked lender-borrower dataset on 522 U.S. corporations responsible for 58% of industrial research and development.
+Exploiting exogenous variation in firm-level exposure to the Global Financial Crisis, I show that tight credit reduced investments in productivity-enhancement, and significantly slowed down output growth between 2010 and 2015.
+A partial-equilibrium aggregation exercise suggests GDP would be at least 3.2% higher today if productivity-enhancing investment intensity had remained at its pre-crisis level.

 Keywords: financial crises, endogenous growth, innovation, business cycles